Skip to main content Buy your ski passes now

 huez village in the distance

-Huez Village is a small traditional village right below Alpe d'Huez.
-At an altitude of 1,450m, you'll come through Huez on the way to Alpe d'Huez from Bourg d'Oisans.
+Huez is a small traditional village right below Alpe d'Huez.
+At an altitude of 1,450m, you'll come through it en route to Alpe d'Huez from Bourg d'Oisans.

 Who should stay in Huez?